 Let’s consider an example.
 Assume that you retire with £1,000,000 and you plan to withdraw £50,000 each year for living expenses.
 If your funds were in a safe investment and had no growth, that income would last you 20 years.

 However, there is no way that you could comfortably live on the same amount for 20 years; over time, that £50,000 would have less and less spending power.
 You would be forced to withdraw more every year to pay for higher-priced milk, fuel, medical costs, and other basic necessities.
 In this “safe” example investment, assuming inflation was 2.5% every year, your savings would only last 17 years.
 If inflation were three percent, your savings would only last 15 years.

 Safety is important, but so is growth.
 The fundamental problem with retirement investment is how to balance the two.

 How to manage your investments during retirement

 The instinct to move towards safer investments is correct, but should not be taken to the extreme of moving into cash and other low-return instruments.
 The wise approach is to shift your allocation gradually to safer investments over time, giving you a blend of low-volatility assets and those that generate high returns.

 One simple approach is to use your age as a measuring stick.
 Subtract your age from 100 and use that number to determine your shares/funds exposure.
 If you are 65, put 35% of your portfolio in shares/funds and the remaining 65% in bonds, cash, and less volatile assets.
-Also worth considering are structured products which allow individuals to receive a decent level of income – many clients of mine have received returns of up to 63% over a three-year investment period – without taking what most experts would consider to be excessive risk.
+Also worth considering for some are structured products which allow individuals to receive a decent level of income – many clients of mine have received exceptionally strong returns over a three-year investment period – without taking what most experts would consider to be excessive risk.